-- Enter or paste the iCalendar feed URL in the field “Server” on the Subscription page.
+- Enter or paste the iCalendar feed URL from your Teamup Calendar in the field “Server“.

 - Tap Next.
 If you want to enable reminders, turn on the Events Alerts (make the button green so that you can set up reminders) and done.

-After you have done the above, your subscribed Teamup Calendar appears on his phone’s or iPad’s default calendar (iCal).
+After you have done the above, your subscribed Teamup Calendar appears on the phone’s or iPad’s default calendar app iCal.
 If you like you can then set color for the calendar, or turn the Event Alerts button on or off as you wish.